 Breathtaking views, the sound of the ocean crashing on the rocks, and not another soul in sight.
 These are the places and moments that make travel worth every penny.
 One of the best of these can be found on the small island of American Samoa.
 Turtle and Shark is both peaceful and powerful at the same time.
 And it comes with a fascinating legend.
 Here is everything you need to know about American Samoa’s Turtle and Shark.

 What is Turtle and Shark?

-Turtle and Shark is a small area of shoreline in the village of Vaitogi on the island of Tutuila in American Samoa.
+Turtle and Shark is a small area of shoreline in the village of Vaitogi on the American Samoa’s main island of Tutuila.
 Most of the shore here is made up of black lava rock.
 Some of the rock forms a rather steep cliff above the water.

-Vaitogi is on the south side of the island, not too far from the urban area of Tafuna.
+Vaitogi is on the south west side of the island, between the villages of Tafuna and Leone.
 As you drive west on airport road, you will see a sign marking the turnoff to Turtle and Shark.